QCAT decisions about adults

 - that the informal arrangements in place are adequate to protect the adult

-- appointing an administrator to make some or all financial decisions
+- appointing a guardian to make some or all personal and health care decisions

-- making a temporary decision to deal with an urgent situation
+- making a temporary decisions to deal with an urgent situation

 - making a declaration about the execution and appointment of an enduring power of attorney.